 6 Black Smoke from Exhaust

 Black smoke billowing from your vehicle’s exhaust is a clear and concerning sign that something is wrong, often pointing to a malfunctioning O2 sensor.
-This issue can lead to significant engine problems if not addressed promptly.

 Why It Happens: